jessesquires/jessesquires.com/_posts/2015-10-14-UIKit-changes-in-iOS-9.md

 ### Playing with fire

 Why do these details about weak references matter?
-Because through iOS 8, UIKit views that have a `delegate` or `dataSource` property have been declared as the following.
+Because up to iOS 9, UIKit views that have a `delegate` or `dataSource` property have been declared as the following.

 {% highlight swift %}